 Everyone’s situation is different.
 There is no one-size-fits-all answer to the question of whether or not you should choose an IDR plan.

-The fact of the matter is that you’ll most likely pay more in total over the life of your student loans by choosing an income-driven plan.
+The fact of the matter is that you’ll often pay more in total interest over the life of the loan by choosing an income-driven plan.
 But, in the meantime, your cash flow situation could be significantly better, which is a big deal.
 Also, if you want to earn PSLF, you’ll need to be on an income-driven plan.

-On the other hand, if you can handle your monthly payments under the 10-year Standard Repayment Plan and you aren’t working toward PSLF, you may be better off refinancing your student loans for a lower rate.
+On the other hand, if you can handle your monthly payments under the 10-year Standard Repayment Plan and you aren’t working toward PSLF, you may be better off refinancing your student loans to a better rate or repayment term.